 As an innovation-oriented biotech company, Roche is committed to the research, development and manufacture of new medicines and diagnostic tests which help patients to lead longer and better lives.
 To make these medical advances available to patients as quickly as possible, we cooperate closely with healthcare organisations and professionals, whose experience and knowledge complement the expertise of our own researchers perfectly.

 Example: Development of a medicine

 Clinical trials are mandatory in the development of a new medicine and are conducted together with researchers, doctors and other medical professionals in clinics, hospitals or other study centres.
 This includes researching and documenting the efficacy and safety of the new medicines in close cooperation with healthcare professionals, patients and the industry.
 Only through this close cooperation of all parties involved can clinical trials be carried out to the required quality so that urgently needed medicines reach patients as quickly as possible.
 The time and expertise that healthcare professionals contribute to a clinical trial should be appropriately remunerated.
-At the start of 2019, Roche was active in around 75 clinical trials in Switzerland.

 Example: Informed doctors for the benefit of patients